David Foster - Chief Executive

 In 1979 David started his career in the park ranger service in the landscape and planning team at Warrington and Runcorn Development Corporation and later moved to Warrington Borough Council.
 In 1987 he joined the national regeneration charity Groundwork and then went on to run the national horticultural therapy charity, Thrive (1998-2003).
 David has thirty years’ experience of charity management and is also on the board of The Safety Centre which is a local charity in Milton Keynes.
 He has a HND in Natural Resources and Rural Economics from Seale Hayne College and an MBA from Aston University.

 Richard Forman - Chairman of the Board

 Chair of Executive Committee

-Richard is Chief Executive of Fevore Group, based in Milton Keynes.
-The group is principally focussed on automotive services and property investment and consultancy.
+Richard is a Director of the Fevore Group, based in Milton Keynes.
+The group is principally focused on automotive services and property investment and consultancy.
 Automotive activities include contract hire, vehicle and customer management services for manufacturers, software design and development, and accessory fitting and distribution.
 Fevore also owns speciality box maker G Ryder & Co, one of Milton Keynes’ oldest manufacturers.

-Prior to its sale, Richard was chief executive of Wayside Group a top 30 UK motor retailer.
-Richard is a Chartered Surveyor and before joining Fevore/Wayside was a group board director of Lambert Smith Hampton and its predecessor companies.
+Prior to managing its sale in 2011, Richard was also Chief Executive of Fevore's sister company, Wayside Group, a top 30 UK motor retailer.
+Richard is a Chartered Surveyor and before joining Fevore/Wayside was a Group Board Director of Lambert Smith Hampton and its predecessor companies.

 Alex has lived in Milton Keynes all his life.
 He has a degree in Environmental Management and is currently studying for a PhD in Geography and Environment at the University of Southampton.
 Alex has worked in and around Milton Keynes, at St Paul's Catholic School, the Open University and Virgin Active and is a member of the congregation at the Church of Christ the Cornerstone.